JiweiTian/FLEP-SGS2/README.md

 ### Instructions

-1. Make sure that the devices are assigned with the following static IPs.
+1. Make sure that the devices are assigned the following static IPs:
 ```
 SCADA RPi IP: 192.168.1.1
 Relay RPi IP: 192.168.1.2